mmedinabet/-Update-a-file-through-a-Python-algorithm/README.md

 <h2>Remove IP addresses that are on the remove list</h2>

+My algorithm requires removing any IP address from the allow list, ip_addresses, that is also contained in remove_list.
+First, for loop is required to create a conditional that evaluated whether or not the loop variable element was found in the ip_addresses list.

 ![Screenshot 2023-09-26 3 48 27 PM](https://github.com/mmedinabet/-Update-a-file-through-a-Python-algorithm/assets/142737434/7485b4fc-6ca5-4f79-917e-9bc447eab8d1)

+Then, within that conditional, I applied .remove() to ip_addresses.
+I passed in the loop variable element as the argument so that each IP address that was in the remove_list would be removed from ip_addresses as well.

 <h2>Update the file with the revised list of IP addresses</h2>

+In order to finalize my algorithm, I needed to update the allow list file with the revised list of IP addresses.
+I used the 'join()' methond since I needed to convert the list back into a string.

 ![Screenshot 2023-09-26 3 54 52 PM](https://github.com/mmedinabet/-Update-a-file-through-a-Python-algorithm/assets/142737434/05da8007-bfb4-4777-a261-f709561b8f79)

+I used the .join() method to create a string from the list ip_addresses so that I could pass it in as an argument to the .write() method when writing to the file "allow_list.txt".
+I used the string ("\n") as the separator to instruct Python to place each element on a new line.

+Then, I used another with statement and the '.write()' method to update the file:

 ![Screenshot 2023-09-26 3 56 43 PM](https://github.com/mmedinabet/-Update-a-file-through-a-Python-algorithm/assets/142737434/c2ad0c24-d24a-440a-9982-60db37284ff2)

+This time, I used a second argument of "w" with the open() function in my with statement.
+This line of code indicates that I want to open a file to write over its contents.

 <h2>Summary</h2>

+I created an algorithm to update the "allow_list.txt" file, which contains approved IP addresses.
+This algorithm involves reading the file, converting its contents into a list, and then iterating through a "remove_list" to remove any matching IP addresses.
+After removing them, the algorithm converts the updated list back into a string and overwrites the "allow_list.txt" file with the revised IP address list.